Dion Cools: Club Brugge

 On 23 June 2015, Cools signed a four-year contract with Club Brugge.
 He won two Belgian national titles and twice the Belgian Super Cup.
 Cools became a starter under head coach Michel Preud'homme in the 2016–17 season due to poor performances by former Dutch international Ricardo van Rhijn, who had initially become the starter after the departure of regular right-back Thomas Meunier to Paris-Saint Germain.
 Cools also remained a starter under new coach Ivan Leko, with whom he was reunited after his time with OH Leuven.
 Cools would, however, later become benched after the emergence of Clinton Mata at the position.

 Midtjylland

 On 31 January 2020, Cools signed a three-year contract with Midtjylland in the Danish Superliga.
 He made his debut for the club on 17 February in a 2–0 win over Lyngby.
 Cools scored his first goal for the club on 14 February 2021, the only goal of the match in a win over Horsens in the Superliga.

+Initially, Cools played regularly under coach Brian Priske but suffered a foot injury that kept him out of action for three months.
+During his recovery, Priske left the club, and the incoming coach did not feature Cools as prominently in the team.
+Despite working to regain his position, another injury, this time to his pelvis, further disrupted his progress.
+Off the field, Cools faced challenges adapting to life in Denmark, citing a lack of social interactions and the country's long, wet winters as contributing factors.

 Cools and FC Midtjylland have mutually agreed to cancel his contract with the club on 9 September 2022, making him a free agent.

-Zulte Waregem (loan)
+Loan to Zulte Waregem

-On 4 January 2022, Cools was loaned out to Zulte Waregem by Midtjylland until the end of 2021–22 season as Cools was looking for more playing time, according to Midtjylland's director of football.
+On 4 January 2022, Cools was loaned out to Zulte Waregem by Midtjylland until the end of the 2021–22 season as Cools was looking for more playing time, according to Midtjylland's director of football.

+During his stint at this club, Cools playing time was inconsistent and he found integrating back into Belgian football challenging.
+He questioned whether his mindset was right for playing back home again, and he admitted to not playing with complete freedom.
+The team was also in a difficult period as they were fighting against relegation.
+Therefore, his performance and overall experience at Zulte Waregem were mixed.